cloe-lang/doc/guide/functions.md

 Anonymous functions are quite useful when you are creating simple functions which are used only once.
-The most notable trait of them is that they are not statements but expressions, which lets you write less and cleaner codes in some occasions.
+The most notable trait of them is that they are not statements but expressions, which leads to less and cleaner codes in some occasions.
 Needless to say, they cannot be recursive by themselves because they have no names as the name suggests.